Top 25 Security+ Interview Questions [Updated 2021]

-What is the difference between a public key cryptography and a private key for encrypting and signing content?
+1. What is the difference between public key cryptography and a private key for encrypting and signing content?

 A sender or recipient publishes his public key.
 You use the public key to encrypt content and your private key to sign the content.
 This is the standard form of communication with encryption and signing.

-Ping uses the ICMP protocol, which is a layer 3 protocol.
+Ping uses the ICMP protocol, which is a layer three protocol.
 Ping doesn’t use a port, so you will want to note this is a trick question if asked.

 This question is more of a preference, but many network security professionals know Linux works well with security.
 For instance, Linux is better to know when working with routers.
 Be honest with your answer and give pros and cons that relate to which one you prefer.